Welcome to Personality Central

-In the same way, they can turn stubborn or firm when their values are crossed, if they feel those they care for are being victimized or hurt, they will stand up for them as well.
+In the same way, they can turn stubborn or firm when their values are crossed, if they feel those they care for are being victimised or hurt, they will stand up for them as well.

 ENFPs love unconventional ideas that bring out human potential, and they enjoy the flexibility and leeway to execute their ideas.

-However unnecessary bureaucracy, especially in big organizations that require them to keep the status quo will stifle that innovation.
+However unnecessary bureaucracy, especially in big organisations that require them to keep the status quo will stifle that innovation.
 Although most ENFPs learn to live with it, sometimes it might lead to a conflict.

 Allow them to experiment and tinker with ideas without fear that it is against company policy or convention.
 They might just surprise you with their brilliance.